absolunet/pleaz/documentation/project-setup/macos/platform/php/default.md

 #### 2. Configure services containers

-Edit the file `config/pleaz/docker-compose.yml` and replace all content by: [docker-compose.php.yml](../../../stubs/docker/docker-compose.php.yml)
+Edit the file `config/pleaz/macos/docker-compose.yml` and replace all content by: [docker-compose.php.yml](../../../../stubs/docker/macos/docker-compose.php.yml)

 ---

 ### Step 3.
-Configure external services

-Edit the file and replace content:

-- **MySQL/MariaDB:** Edit `config/pleaz/services/mysql/custom.cnf` and replace all content by: [custom.cnf](../../../stubs/docker/services/mysql/custom.cnf)

----

-### Step 4.
 Park your project into the global configuration of NGINX

 > For easier maintenance, we will centralize the point of entry of projects in the configuration of NGINX.